Nonlinear Level Set Learning for Function Approximation on Sparse Data with Applications to Parametric Differential Equations: The NLL Algorithm

 where $\bb{g}$ acts as the (nonlinear) projection operator.
-Once $\bb{g}$ is obtained, computing the required $\hat{f}$ in \eqref{eq:nllreg} is automatically a more feasible regression problem than \eqref{eq:reg}, since almost all of the variation in $f$ has been concentrated in the lower dimensional image $\bb{z}_A$.
+Note that once $\bb{g}$ has been obtained, computing the required $\hat{f}$ in \eqref{eq:nllreg} is automatically a more feasible regression problem than \eqref{eq:reg}, since almost all of the variation in $f$ is concentrated in the lower dimensional image $\bb{z}_A$.
 Most importantly, the necessary projection from $\bb{z}$ to $\bb{z}_A$ is simple and canonical: after truncating the domain of $\bb{h}$ by the span of the inactive variables $\bb{z}_I$, the active variables $\{\bb{z}_A\}$ parameterize the low-dimensional inputs by definition.

 \begin{remark} In the original NLL formulation \cite{NLL}, regression on $f\circ\bb{h}$ is still performed on the full set of inputs $\bb{g}(\bb{x})$ without dimension reduction.
 On the other hand, we find that this is not necessary when the mappings $\bb{g},\bb{h}$ are well-trained.
 Therefore, the algorithm in Section 3 does not require the use of additional inputs beyond $\bb{z}_A\coloneqq z_1$. \end{remark}